gajus/scream/README.md

  * iOS 8 has removed the minimal-ui viewport property.
  * Nevertheless, user can enter minimal-ui using touch-drag-down gesture.
  * This method is used to detect if user is in minimal-ui view.
  *
+ * In case of orientation change, the state of the view can be accurately
+ * determined only after orientationchangeend event.
+ *
  * @return {Boolean}
  */